cnguyen83/CSCI-5448-OO/Project_Part_2/ProjPt2_Writeup.md

 | NF006 | UI should confirm order with customers before sending order to restaurant owners | UX | High |

 ## Use Cases
+###Use Case: Placing an Order

+###ID: UC001

+###Description:
+	Customer searches for a restaurant and selects items from its menu.
+He is charged an amount based on the item prices in the menu.
+Restaurant owner ensures the items are prepared and then marks the status of the order.
+The customer then collects the order either from the store or from the delivery agent.

+###Main Success Scenario:
+* Customer selects a restaurant.
+* Customer views the restaurant profile and menu.
+* Customer selects the desired items from the menu.
+* Customer confirms the order.
+* The order is viewed by the restaurant owner.
+* Restaurant owner changes the status of the order.
+* Once the order is ready it is either delivered or stored depending on which option is selected(delivery/store pickup).

+###Primary Actor: Customer

+###Supporting Actors: Restaurant Owner

+###Pre-Conditions:
+* Customer must be logged in.
+* Restaurant must be marked active by Owner.

+###Post-Conditions:
+* Customer gets his order either via delivery or store pickup.
+* Customer is charged an amount based on the item prices in the menu.
+* Order is marked complete and no longer displayed among active orders in the orders view for the restaurant as well as the customer.

+###Failure End Condition:
+* Order is marked cancelled and no longer displayed among active orders in the orders view for the restaurant as well as the customer.
+* Customer is not charged any amount and is refunded if previously charged. e Case: Creating restaurant profile and menu

+###ID: UC002

+###Description:
+Restaurant Owner creates an account, adds the details of the restaurant and the menu.

+###Main Success Scenario:
+* Restaurant Manager creates an account or logs in if it already exists
+* Restaurant Manager navigates to restaurant profile
+* Restaurant Manager selects Create Menu option on the UI
+* Restaurant Manager enters the details of the items on the UI

+###Primary Actor:  Restaurant Manager

+###Supporting Actors:  None

+###Pre-Conditions:
+* Restaurant Manager should be logged in.
+* Restaurant Profile should exist.

+###Post-Conditions:
+* The menu information associated with the restaurant is updated.
+* The restaurant manager is shown a success prompt

+###Failure End Condition:
+* The menu information associated with the restaurant is not updated
+* The restaurant manager is shown a failed prompt